Meanderings of an Londoneering Castaway.

 This time, it's war

 War on the streets, actually, as the mob rules.
 It's been happening for years in London, where slowly but surely, the gangsters of the streets have taken control, and now roam with impunity, thanks to all the correctness that new controls the police.
 Every day now, good citizens are intimidated or pushed around, or maybe threatened and insulted.
 And thats only on street level.
 You just cant leave your home in London nowadays without being wary of what you might find.
 It's a kind of indirect violence nowadays, and you just have to get out of their way, and you know that there will be no protection afforded by the constabulary.
-And whats worse is that these behaviours are applauded as being nice and correct and diverse and colourful.
 There is just no saving us now.
 Thats another reason why London is finished.
 The safety and respect of it's good citizens has been destroyed.
 It's tragic.
 And it's not just youth either.
 It's various people of all ages acting like this.
 And one dare not say a thing.
 Related to this, and a slight sympton of it, is the chewing gum I see stuck to the pavement in thousands upon thousands of globules all over London.
 It is sickening.
 And yet again, applauded by some idiots as being a right of some.
 Just like the litter that drops nonchalantly from peoples hands these days, as if no concern at all is given to the increasing masses of road rubbish and disease.
 Yet again, this litter bugging is seen as cool from the now protected peoples of London, and they will not be told to act in a dignified way.
 The mob rules London, and our town is finished.

 Charles and Camilla

-A certain Jug-Earred-Gent and a certain horse-featured lady are getting tied in a few days, and it's all at our expense of course.
+A certain couple are getting tied in a few days, and it's all at our expense of course.
 This is where the money goes, rather than to shore up our decaying capital city.
 I hate reading about wasted money everywhere, and privatised services that make £zillions in profit, whilst the services they are supposed to provide, just deteriorate and die.
 But thats London for you.
 It's dying.
 Slowly it will be unrecognisable.
 I have almost given up working to save it.
 Because it's too late.
-And so i'm back to worrying over the old Routemaster Bus again, having seen a show on TV recently about it's unnecessary demise, and it's murder by it's former champion Red Ken Livingstone, the man who most saw as our protector, and now is just another level of government red tape that we have to pay hundreds of pounds for out of our council tax, so he can spend it on Bendy Buses and Congestion charges, and the decommisioning of the Routemasters.
+And so I'm back to worrying over the old Routemaster Bus again, having seen a show on TV recently about it's unnecessary demise, and it's murder by it's former champion Red Ken Livingstone, the man who most saw as our protector, and now is just another level of government red tape that we have to pay hundreds of pounds for out of our council tax, and £zillions via the Kengestion charges, so Ken can spend it on Bendy Buses and and the decommissioning of the Routemasters.
 Isnt it funny that, at the eleventh hour of a victim's death, there is always this sudden concern by media, whereas, when there was a chance to save something, they were silent?
 This is the case with the Routemaster.
 As the last of our wonderful open platform conductorised masters of the road take to the streets for the last year of service, we see reporting at its worst and most impotent.
 Is everything beyond question until it's too late?
 The gagged media have blood on their hands.

 Overcast and overpaid